 Maize is increasingly the feed grain of choice.
 Global production of wheat and, in particular, maize has shown a steady increase, while barley production has declined.
-This is unsurprising, given that global maize yields are more than twice those of wheat or barley, and increasing at twice the rate.
+This is unsurprising, given that global maize yields are more than twice those of wheat or barley and increasing at twice the rate.
 Furthermore, maize is preferred over wheat for ethanol production and starch manufacture if the prices are similar.

-Maize is subject to a variable rate tariff that is only applied if the price falls below a threshold.
-The post-Brexit proposal is to retain the current tariff calculation defined as 155% over the EU intervention price of €101, but this could change in the future.
-The tariff has rarely been applied and it is unclear how the Euro-based arrangements will change once the UK leaves the EU.
-Exchange rates might prove very important.
+Maize is subject to a variable rate tariff that is only applied if the price falls below a threshold (currently defined as 155 per cent over the EU intervention price of €101).
+The tariff has rarely been applied and it is unclear how the Euro-based arrangements will change, once the UK leaves the EU.
+Exchange rate might prove very important.
 If maize is more competitively priced, compared with feed wheat, it is likely to replace the latter.